 In general, we do not offer our executives significant perquisites, other than relocation assistance.
 We generally offer relocation assistance to all of our employees (including our executives) who we ask to relocate in connection with their employment with us, with the level of benefits generally corresponding to the level of the employee's position.
 We have found that relocation assistance can play an important role in attracting qualified candidates or transferring existing employees to our various office locations.
-The primary benefits provided under our relocation assistance program to our NEOs and other senior management are generally: reasonable moving and related expenses, closing costs related to selling and buying a house, and temporary living expenses, if needed, for up to 60 days.
-No relocation benefits were provided to our NEOs in 2020.
+The primary benefits provided under our relocation assistance program to our NEOs and other senior management are generally: reasonable moving and related expenses, closing costs related to selling and buying a house and temporary living expenses, if needed, for up to 60 days.
+In 2022, we provided relocation assistance benefits to Catherine Piche, our EVP and COO-Towers.